jamezmoran/nba/README.md

 $ python3 scrape_nba.py 2012 2013 2014
 ```

-This will pull data from each of the years 2012, 2013, and 2014, and then push the scraped data into the MySQL database given by the` NBA_DB` environement variables.
+This will pull data from each of the years 2012, 2013, and 2014, and then push the scraped data into the MySQL database given by the` NBA_DB` environment variables.

 Library usage
 =============